The Best Career Path to Becoming a Quality Manager

 Compliance Specialist – Focuses on regulatory and industry standards

-4. Becoming a Quality Manager
+4. Step Into the Quality Manager Role

-Strong leadership skills to manage teams and implement quality initiatives
+Strong leadership skills to manage teams and implement quality initiatives.

-Expertise in quality frameworks like Lean, Six Sigma, or ISO standards
+Expertise in quality frameworks like Lean, Six Sigma, or ISO standards.

-Experience in audits, compliance, and risk management
+Experience in audits, compliance, and risk management.

 5. Advancing Beyond Quality Manager